BhavanaNannuru/cyber_security_journal/progress/weekly-progress.md

   - Tools explored
   - What I learned
   - Challenges or errors encountered
-- **Weekly Summary** (`progress-summary.md`):
-  - TryHackMe rank movement
-  - Total hours spent
-  - Tools tried
-  - Papers read
-  - Key wins + blockers

 ---

 ## 💡 Purpose of This Folder

 - Keep a chronological trail of growth and effort
-- Make my learning journey transparent and auditable
+- Make my learning journey transparent and auditable: mostly for self-motivation!
-- Show evidence of consistency and progression over time
+- Show evidence of consistency and progression over time: Helps me gain confidence: I came through a long way from the start!!
 - Reflect on what's working, what's challenging, and what's next

 ---